rifat1234-ui/rifat1234-ui/README.md

 - 🌱 I’m currently learning game dev, web dev ( a bit )
 - 💞️ I’m looking to collaborate on game dev stuffs
 - 📫 How to reach me ... just dont lol
-- 😄 Pronouns: ... do i have to provide pronouns for a male human now ?
+- 😄 Pronouns: ... do i have to provide pronouns for a male human now ? lmao
 - ⚡ Fun fact: ... i like ass more than boobs

 <!---